iamsrikanthnani/srikanthnani.com/README.md

-# Full-stack Developer Portfolio
+# Product Engineer Portfolio

 [![srikanthnani.com](https://www.srikanthnani.com/site-image.png)](https://srikanthnani.com)

 ### [check-demo-here](https://srikanthnani.com)

-This is a full-stack developer portfolio application built with Next.js, TypeScript, framer-motion, and locomotive-scroll.
+This is a product engineer portfolio application built with Next.js, TypeScript, framer-motion, and locomotive-scroll.

 ## About

-This project serves as a portfolio website for showcasing the skills, projects, and experiences of a full-stack developer.
+This project serves as a portfolio website for showcasing the skills, projects, and experiences of a product engineer.
 It is designed to provide a visually appealing and interactive experience for visitors.

 ## Features